Yuyan-Lei/MobileAppDev-FindMeow/README.md

 1.

-### Features, bugs, styling issues remaining to resolve in the next iteration
+### Features, bugs, and styling issues remaining to resolve in the next iteration

 **Features to expect**:
-1. Input verifications in each form.
+1. Input verifications in each of the input forms.
 2. Implement the display-nearby-cats feature on the DiscoverCat screen.
 3. Implement the map feature for the discoverCat screen.
-4. Enable users to star a cattery.
+4. Implement the filter feature for both discoverCat screen and findBreeder screen.
-5. Display the realtime cattery collection list.
+5. Enable users to star a cattery.
-6. Display available cats on the cattery profile screen.
+6. Display the realtime cattery collection list.
 7. Display th realtime cat infomation on the CatInfo screen.
-9. Enable users to change their profile photos and passwords
+8. Enable users to change their profile photos and passwords
-10. Enable users to receive notifications when a nearby cat is posted.
+9. Enable users to receive notifications when a nearby cat is posted.

 **Known Bugs**
 1. Overloading issues in some screens and two filters.